agworkflows/notes/README.md

 - all the code for a project lives in a single git repo exclusive to the project (grouped into an organization)
 - the only configuration for a needed is the local name of the projects directory
+- code should be in a git repo.
+Data should be in separate folders (and normally not in a repo)
+- code shared between projects is accessed through R packages
 - all data cleaning is done in an R script
-- code shared between projects is accessed through R packages
+- cleaned data should follow the Carob standard
 - all the project specific data is in a folder exclusive to the project (raw / intermediate / final)
 - other standard folders: output, img
-- code and data should be in separate folders
 - general use data are accessed via R packages (not CGlabs specific)
 - no hard-coded paths for data or "source()"